 The first reality is that western forests have developed in an unusual winter wet / summer dry Mediterranean climate that occurs globally in few places.
 Mediterranean climate soils and vegetation dry out annually each summer and fall resulting inevitably in frequent fires.
 Vegetation is fire prone, fire adapted, and fire dependent!
 While we will inevitably live with fire, we must learn to understand an manage it to protect human health.

 The second reality Parrish ignores concerns historic events potentially stimulating dense forests.
 In the early 1900s acreages burned in our western forests were vastly greater than today.
 Two explanations for the subsequent forest trend are available.
 One involves the successful campaign of fire suppression initiated in the early 20th Century.
 This resulted in invasions into dry forests of the region by fire intolerant species such as Douglas fir greatly increasing forest density and fire risk.
 A second explanation involves climate.
 The warm dry phase evident during the early decades of the 20th century was replaced by a cooler moister phase lasting from the 1940s through 1970s – naturally reducing fire risk.
 In the 1970s, the climate returned to the earlier warm, dry phase.
 At the same time, the atmospheric concentration of greenhouse gases was increasing.
 Global warming dominated climate from then onwards, superseding ongoing natural climatic fluctuations.
 Again, the summer drying of soils and vegetation increased restoring the previous fire regime.
-From the 1970s onwards, as evident from Oregon Department of Forestry data, the acreage of forest annually burning increased again.

 When Parrish and Timber Unity ignore fire suppression and climate trends as influencing the fire problems confronting western states, they ignore scientifically demonstrated evidence.
 Until we acknowledge that our forests need managed fire, and that the causes for the increasing fire risk of the last few decades are not partisan disagreements, we will fail to solve the problem.